kidskoding/kidskoding/README.md

-# Hi, I am kidskoding
+# kidskoding

-## kidskoding

 Hello, my name is Anirudh Konidala and
 I am a freshmen studying both Computer Science and Education at the University of Illinois Urbana-Champaign!

-I enjoy delving into the field of digital learning software, where I am actively creating content online online to guide many people in learning the important skill of programming!
+I enjoy integrating AI and ML into the field of educational technology, where I actively creating content online to guide many people in learning the important skill of programming using ML based tutoring to create various personalized virtual tutors to help students learn at their own pace

 <div style="text-align: center">
   <img